CristianRomero1234/App_asistente_estudio/README.md

 Do not go beyond this point until you've had at least a 6-hour timespan of being offline.

-But please, make sure you understand what we have right now, and investigate the topics that spark doubts.
+But please, make sure you understand what we have right now, and investigate the topics that sparked doubts.

 ---

+Continue here after the break:

-Now we will focus on functionality.
+Now we will focus on adding more functionality.

 ---

-First, we will link to google docs (search for Google Docs anchor tag in you file index.html and add the href attribute pointing to "https://docs.google.com/")
+First, find the text "Google Docs" inside of anchor tag, we will link to google docs (search for Google Docs anchor tag in you file index.html and add the href attribute pointing to "https://docs.google.com/")

 `...   <li><a class="dropdown-item" href="https://docs.google.com/">Google Docs</a></li> ...`

 ---

-Then, we will link to an online pdf editor in our case: https://openpdf.com/lp/edit-pdf.html (search for Online PDF editor< anchor tag in you file index.html and add the href attribute pointing to "https://openpdf.com/lp/edit-pdf.html")
+Then, find the text "Online PDF editor" inside of anchor tag, we will link to an online pdf editor in our case: https://openpdf.com/lp/edit-pdf.html

+(search for "Online PDF editor" anchor tag anchor tag in you file index.html and add the href attribute pointing to "https://openpdf.com/lp/edit-pdf.html")

 `... <li><a class="dropdown-item" href="https://openpdf.com/lp/edit-pdf.html">Online PDF editor</a></li> ...`

 ---

 We need to "connect" our links in the nav bar to our accordion, therefore we must do the following changes to the code:

+Note that we're basically making use of attributes like `data-bs-toggle, data-bs-target, aria-expanded, aria-controls`, maybe intead of understanding what those are, check where are they being used in the code. (compare where they where being used before in the previous steps, and where are they being used now)

 ```html